-26 Biomagnification and food chain behaviour for birds and mammals are addressed in the section on risk assessment for nate areas to determine whether it is most likely that exposure will be to the active substance and/or metabolite or to the product (e.g. birds will be exposed to the product, where seed dressings/granulated formulations are concerned and non-target arthropods are exposed to sprayed formulations) and consideration is given to this in the risk assessment.
+30 Biomagnification and food chain behaviour for birds and mammals are addressed in the section on risk assessment for birds and mammals.

+The toxicity assessment is initially (Tier 0) carried out on the basis of the available laboratory endpoint.
+These endpoints will in many cases have been derived and agreed during the EU process of the active substance; in such case, the studies are appraised to determine whether they are representative of the metabolites and product.
+In the cases for which studies of the active substance and metabolite, or studies of the product, are available, assessments are made for each of the subordinate areas to determine whether it is most likely that exposure will be to the active substance and/or metabolite or to the product (e.g. birds will be exposed to the product, where seed dressings/granulated formulations are concerned and non-target arthropods are exposed to sprayed formulations) and consideration is given to this in the risk assessment.